encse/secchallenge2022/misc/piecemaker/solution/README.md

 ![](flag.png)

-Again, the relevant parts are deleted, so that you can work it out yourselves.
+Again, the relevant parts are deleted, but you can work it out on your own.